Tips to Transition to College

 2. College isn’t high school.
 The teacher isn’t there to help you.
 They are there to teach.
 For you to learn, you have to go to class.
 You must do the homework ahead of time.
 They assume you have and are teaching based on you already knowing it.
 Keep in mind the 3:1 ratio.
 You will need to do about three hours work outside the classroom for every hour in class.
 Remember, there are no “do-overs” for flunked quizzes and no extensions on deadlines.

 3. You have to learn how to manage your time.
 Einstein observed that time not only acts differently on cosmic speeds, it feels differently while sitting in a movie and in a dentist’s chair.
 For most freshmen, college represents the first time where there is no one to help provide support and guidance.
 For many, it’s also the first time without a lot of supervision.
 You need to find out how to balance getting the work done with having good fun at college.
+It is probably a good idea to get yourself some VPN software to protect your privacy online when at college, in case of breaches (maybe also viewing a Netflix show you can’t watch in your country!), look at sites like the best vpn for canada if you are at college there or check out the American ones depending on where you are based to keep yourself safe online.

 1. Trust that your student chose the right school and will do well.
 Act like a navigator and keep focused on what’s ahead, providing a timely – and gentle – reminder ahead of time.